ursatile/mwnet/506-shows-and-tour-dates.md

 So far, our application's data model is pretty simple - artists and venues, and a bunch of string properties describing each one.

-Here's what we're going to add:
+Here's what we're going to add in the next few modules.

 1. Tour dates.
 A way to advertise the fact that a particular band will be performing at a certain venue, on a certain date.
+2. Support slots.
+Which other artists will be appearing at the show, besides the headline act?
-2. Tickets.
+3. Tickets.
 What kinds of ticket are available for each show, how much do they cost, and how many of that type of ticket are available?
-3. Checkout process.
+4. Checkout process.
 A customer can add tickets to an order and submit the order.
-4. Email: when a customer submits an order, we'll send them an email confirming it.
+5. Email: when a customer submits an order, we'll send them an email confirming it.

 ### Shows